Youth Disc Golf League

 In disc golf, the terminology sounds familiar: There are tee boxes, fairways and greens; pars, bogeys, birdies and eagles.
 Occasionally, there is also an “ace.”
 Players throw discs designed for the sport toward metal baskets or “holes.”
 As in ball golf, the object is to get it into the hole in the fewest number of strokes.
 Like regular golf, terrain, trees and water might stand in the way; and just as there are drivers and irons and putters, disc golfers may carry different discs designed for driving, approaches and putts.

-Register for our brand new, Junior Disc Golf League!
+Register for the second season of our Junior Disc Golf League!
 This fun program will provide physical exercise, mental stimulation, and individual skill development.
 Two divisions to choose from: Introductory, for those with minimal experience, and Intermediate, for players who are already familiar with the rules and etiquette of disc golf and are looking to be challenged.
 Questions?
 Please email David Moore or call 704-892-6031 x161

 - Bailey Road Park, 11536 Bailey Rd